 - You probably deal with one or two product categories, so you know your product and its production processes better.
 It allows you to distinguish good manufacturers more easily, and to understand what might go wrong in the manufacturing stage.

 4. What do ‘hands-on’ buyers do that is special?

 Being hands-on is the only option for buyers who need bespoke or heavily customized products.
-It forces you to work closer with the supplier, and to commit to longer-term business.
+It forces you to work more closely with the supplier and to commit to longer-term business.

 There is a risk to watch out for.
 You might get “locked” in a relationship with one manufacturer, who knows it will take you 6 months to ramp up another source and get good products.
 They might become less serious about quality or deadlines, or they might increase prices too fast.

 This is why a backup manufacturer is so important.
 It allows you to keep the pressure on your current supply base, and it gives you a good option out if required.

 Another special characteristic of hands-on buyers is that they push their suppliers to improve.
 And, in most cases, they are frustrated by the resistance to their suggestions.

 For many importing companies, pushing key suppliers to improve has become more critical over the past 5 years.
 And this trend will only get stronger.
 After all, if they don’t become more efficient or if they don’t improve their quality, most Chinese factories will have to close!